-Fundraising commission is a very important commission since you need money for running an association as IFSA.
-Fundraising commission is responsible for searching and attaining the funds for running of IFSA.
-They should look for funds at big forestry related companies, grants, other associations related with forestry and environment.
-They should also work together with Head of P&P to advertise sponsors in IFSA News.
+The Fundraising commission is responsible for searching and obtaining the funds for running IFSA.
+They should look for funds at big forestry related companies, grants, other associations related with forestry and environment as well as supporting members.

 More especially, based on IFSA Strategy, Fundraising Commission with the Treasurer should enhance the action of the Development Fund.
 If the fundraising commission consists of group of people it is up to Head of Fundraising Commission to delegate work between the commissioners and also take care that all the work is done.
-So the constant contact between commissioners is very important.
 The updating, inviting and accepting of new members into the fundraising commission must be done constantly.
 Meetings must be held within the fundraising commission to discuss any new projects do be done and to monitor progress of current projects.
 Keeping in contact with possible sponsors, IFSA 7 and members from other commissions is important.

-Being the member of fundraising commission is a challenge work.
-You are very possible to be frustrated from countless rejection of possible sponsors.
+Being a member of fundraising commission can be a challenge task.
 However, your work is incomparable, because you are searching the opportunities for gaining IFSA's income!
-Improve your skill of convincing by contact sponsors and attending fundraising training event.
+Improve your skill of convincing by contacting sponsors and attending fundraising training event.